Skip to content

 How much mobile data does a student need?

 Most students need 15 to 30GB per month.
-On iPhone, check Settings > Cellular for your usage.
-On Android, check Settings > Network & Internet > Data Usage.
+On iPhone, check Settings > Cellular for your usage, and on Android, check Settings > Network & Internet > Data Usage.
 Review at least two months to get a useful average.
 If you stream music or podcasts daily on your commute, add 1 to 3GB.
 Video streaming on mobile data uses about 1GB per hour at standard quality.

 Reviewed · Editorial standards